application traffic steering

 OpenFlow comes with its challenges.
 It derives from Stanford and is very academic.
 It’s hard to use and deploy in its pure form.
 HP adds to it and makes it more usable.
 They tune its implementation to match today’s network requirements using parts of OpenFlow, considering this to be HP OpenFlow and traditional routing.
 OpenFlow is generally not good, but certain narrow niche cases exist where it can be used.
 Campus networks are one of those niches, and HP is marketing its product set for this niche.

 Their HP SDN controller product sets markets the network edge and leaves the core to what it does best.
 This allows an easy migration path by starting at the edge and moving gradually to the core ( if needed).
 This type of migration path keeps the potential blast radius to a minimum.
-An initial migration strategy by starting at the edge with SDN islands sounds appealing.
+An initial migration strategy that starts at the edge with SDN islands sounds appealing.

 Diagram: HP SDN Controller.